Treat Hair Loss Due To Hypothyroidism

 Ayurveda treats an underactive thyroid gland to restore the balance of T3 and T4 hormones in the body.
 This in turn stimulates hair proliferation or regrowth.5

-Varunadi kasaya, trifala, kachanar guggulu, and ashwagandha are some common remedies that an Ayurvedic doctor may prescribe.6
+Varunadi kasaya, triphala, kachanar guggulu, and ashwagandha are some common remedies that an Ayurvedic doctor may prescribe.6 Ashwagandha mixed with coconut oil can make the hair roots stronger.

 2. Prevent Vitamin D Deficiency